State funerals in the United States: Thaddeus Stevens

+John J. Pershing

 On July 15, 1948, General of the Armies John J. Pershing died at Walter Reed Army Hospital.
 Initially, plans for a state funeral were drawn up ten years earlier when it seemed that the general was near death.
 The plan was kept a closely guarded secret and during those ten years, Pershing's funeral was revised.
 As a military man and as one of the highest ranking commissioned officers in the United States Army, Pershing insisted that his state funeral be a military one.
 His remains lay in repose in the chapel at Walter Reed Army Hospital.
 During the state funeral scheduled for July 17–19, 1948, the public would be admitted to view Pershing lying in state in the Capitol rotunda and a funeral procession from the Capitol to Arlington National Cemetery would occur.
 A funeral service was held at the Memorial Amphitheatre and interment was given with military rites at the gravesite in Arlington National Cemetery.
 A proposal to posthumously award Pershing a six-star rank was swiftly dropped in favor of the four-star rank that the general attained in his military career.